Melissa Spicer

 My work at Wēta Digital as the Digital Set Decorator, was under Production Designer Rick Carter (Back to the Future, Forrest Gump, Lincoln, Munich..), and consisted of the digital environments - BFG’s Lair, the Dream Chamber and the Giants Playground.
 For these sets and props, my job was to select real world digital reference for the VFX artists to recreate digitally.

 Some of these digital set elements and props were then replicated for the live action shoot with Sophie - for example the Dream Mixing table top and some dressing, elements of the BFG’s Lair and dream jars.
-This provided the young actor who played Sophie camera-ready set elements, that then became the plates for the VFX team to integrate.
+This provided the young actor who played Sophie camera-ready set elements, that then became the plates for the VFX team to integrate into the final shots seen onscreen,

 Credits